Fundraising Lessons from Our Favourite Disney Movies

 Here’s our take on the top 6 fundraising lessons from Disney movies:

 1. Sometimes change can open up new possibilities

-One of the most dangerous ideas is, “But we’ve always done it this way!”
+“But we’ve always done it this way” is alerted by Dr. Grace Hopper as one of the most dangerous phrases in our language.
 That mindset stifles and discourages innovation; it inhibits new ideas.

 Remember in Lion King (1994), when Rafiki tells Simba, “Change is hard, but it is good”?
 This is true for Simba and for us too.
 Many people dislike changes in their plan, because it means more work and isn’t always pleasant.

 Instead of asking, “Do we cancel our annual fundraising gala in light of the pandemic?”, change your questions to “How can we evolve our fundraising into something bold and new during this pandemic?
 Are there more effective ways to raise funds, that we’ve always been afraid to try?”.

 Hakuna Matata means ‘no worries’ – so keep going and experimenting.
 You’ll never know – shaking up the status quo might just be the crucial element to your fundraising growth.